ipfs/js-ipfs/README.md

 ## Contribute

 All are welcome, please join in!
-Open an [issue](https://github.com/ipfs/js-ipfs-mfs/issues) or send a [PR](https://github.com/ipfs/js-ipfs-mfs/pulls)!

 This repository falls under the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

+Open an [issue](https://github.com/ipfs/js-ipfs-mfs/issues) or send a [PR](https://github.com/ipfs/js-ipfs-mfs/pulls) - see [CONTRIBUTING.md](./CONTRIBUTING.md) for how to make sure your branch is ready for PRing.

 [![](https://cdn.rawgit.com/jbenet/contribute-ipfs-gif/master/img/contribute.gif)](https://github.com/ipfs/community/blob/master/contributing.md)

+## Changelog

+See [CHANGELOG.md](./CHANGELOG.md) for details of what has changed between releases.

 ## License